Deputy Chief and Chief IdeaSpies

 If you register to become an Idea Spy you can also comment and add ideas as well as receive IdeaSpies Weekly.

-The public IdeaSpies is the demonstration model for IdeaSpies Enterprise, a simple, fun way to encourage ideas from staff.
+The public IdeaSpies is the FREE demonstration model for IdeaSpies Enterprise, a simple, fun way to encourage ideas from staff.

 Lynn Wood, Chief Idea Spy